The Long and Fascinating History of Toilets - ONLINE CLASS

 Kimberly Worsham is a water & sanitation (WASH) specialist in the development industry and founder of FLUSH.
 She discovered a passion for toilets early as a child who always needed to inspect restaurant facilities, but was reminded of that love while consulting in India, and has continued her love by working on projects in NYC, Australia, Cambodia, Ghana, and Kenya.
 In different lives, she has worked in local government, corporate marketing, and even taught math in Rwanda.
 She received her MPA and B.Sc in business at NYU, and a Masters in Integrated Water Management from the University of Queensland as an International WaterCentre Scholar.

 *This class will be hosted virtually via Zoom.
 Please take a few minutes to download the Zoom desktop/mobile app ahead of time at zoom.us.
-The meeting link will be sent the day before class.
-A recording of the talk with captions can be made available after the talk to enrolled students.*
+The meeting link will be sent the day before class.*

 Contrary to popular belief, Thomas Crapper did not invent the toilet.
 But who did?
 Better yet, when did people first start using toilets?
 And were they anything like the toilets we know today?